Ye Olde Hangar Story:

 Believing his promise that if I became a pilot I'd have enough money to buy a horse and plenty of free time to ride it, off I went to enroll at FlightSafety Academy in Vero Beach, Florida.

-*Pilots are renowned for hanging around the flight line telling hair-raising flying stories (sometimes they're even true!), and every good hangar story starts with "There I was...."
+*Pilots are renowned for hanging around the flight line telling hair-raising flying stories (sometimes they're even true!), and every good hangar story starts with "And there I was...."

 And so I found myself as a shiny new pre-solo student, sporting the plain gray epaulets that meant I had absolutely no idea what I was doing.